p5653ceb/ml-repo-4/README.md

 ### Project detail
 #### 1. Period limitation
-- we found that within 2 weeks of the publication of the article, most consumption took place.
+- we found that most consumption took place within 2 weeks of the publication of the article.
 Users tended to read more recently published articles.
 It was the result that reflects trends and seasonality of articles.
 Therefore, we decided to recommend articles to target users within two weeks of the issued date.

 #### 2. Target segmentation
 - The number of articles read by users during 1 months is divided into three groups using descriptive statistics.